Universiteit Leiden

 If you are a non-EU/EEA national already living in the Netherlands, upload copies of both sides of your Dutch residence permit.

 You can apply for admission before receiving the results of your English language test.
 However, a sufficient result will then be a condition of your eventual admission.
-Of course, if you already have your English language test results, you can upload them directly.
+Of course, if you already have your English language test result, you can upload it right away.

 • The documents must be in the original language.
 If they are not in English, Dutch, German or French, they must be accompanied by official translations into one of these languages.